We’ve Got Our Sight Set On A Healthy Future

 Yes, every eye procedure has risks with or without a pandemic.
 These risks are typically very mild.
-We have taken the recommendations from state, local, and government agencies along with medical societies, and our own doctors that is it safe to continue our various eye care procedures.
+We have taken the recommendations from the state, local, and government agencies, along with medical societies, and our own doctors, that it is safe to continue our various eye care procedures.
 Eye surgery should not make you more susceptible to acquiring COVID-19.
 Of course, we would continue to recommend that our patients follow the CDC guidelines for protecting themselves against COVID-19 after any eye surgery.

 What is COVID-19?

 COVID-19 is a type of coronavirus that is highly contagious and can cause a range of symptoms from no symptoms (asymptomatic), and very mild symptoms, to very severe respiratory issues, which can lead to hospitalization or even death.
 Studies show that severe cases are more common in the elderly, people with compromised immune systems, hypertension, respiratory disease, cardiovascular disease, and diabetes mellitus.

 Your eyes are mucous membranes, just like your mouth or your nose.
 This means that it is possible to receive and transmit various bacteria and viruses through your eyes.
 Some studies have shown that patients with COVID-19 may present with conjunctivitis either as an early sign of infection or during hospitalization in severe cases.
 The CDC recommends increasing the frequency of handwashing and avoiding touching your eyes, nose, and mouth to help prevent the spread of diseases like COVID-19.